alfaroqi/face-recognition-door-lock-system/README.md

 # face-recognation
-this is a simple project of face detection using images that are in the dataset folder
+this is a simple project of face detection using images that are in the dataset folder or you can also use your face by creating a folder in the dataset using ``python shot.py``

 ### Required
 ```